Uniform

 • White polo shirt.

-• Plain black jogging bottoms (no leggings, cycling shorts or flared trousers)
+• Plain black jogging bottoms (no leggings)

 • Trainers don’t have to be specific colour.